rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-02-02-rgsoc-2018-applications-are-open.md

 Coaches are software developers that will work with you on a regular basis — 4 to 8 hours a week.
 Finding coaches, though sometimes difficult, is one of the most important tasks you’ll have in preparation for your application, as they’ll be your main support and will guide you throughout the program.
 You need to have a minimum of  two and a maximum of four coaches.
 Coaches can be remote, however we strongly advise that you try to find local coaches before looking for remote coaches.

 Additionally this year, [project maintainers can add project coaches](https://railsgirlssummerofcode.org/blog/2018-01-23-rgsoc-2018-announcements).
 These coaches will not count towards your “allocated” amount of coaches.
-Please note that you’ll be able to add only 4 coaches from this year.

 Tips on how to find coaches are in [this guide](http://railsgirlssummerofcode.org/students/finding-your-team/); if you want to send information to a potential coach, you can direct them to [our guide for coaches](http://railsgirlssummerofcode.org/guide/coaching/).